What Is CBT Psychology And Are There Benefits?

 Inexpensive

-Its effectiveness and short duration can make CBT very attractive to insurance companies because it may be one of the least expensive options for treatment of mental health disorders.
+Its effectiveness and short duration can make cognitive behavioral therapy very attractive to insurance companies because it may be one of the least expensive options for treatment of mental health disorders.
 And, if you choose an online therapist that you pay session by session, the cost is very reasonable for you as well.

 Helps you manage symptoms

-The thing you might notice when you first start CBT is that your symptoms may become easier to manage.
+The thing you might notice when you first start cognitive behavioral therapy is that your symptoms may become easier to manage.
 If you have an anxiety-related disorder, you may find that you become anxious or worried less often.
 Then, when you do experience feelings of anxiety or restlessness, you likely have learned what to do to decrease those feelings and choose better responses.
+Research shows that CBT is an effective method of treatment for stress and anxiety disorders.
+Also if people are experiencing mental health symptoms of depression, anxiety, obsessive compulsive disorder, or post-traumatic stress disorder, among others, this form of treatment is flexible in it’s approach, and can benefit various individuals.

 When CBT is used to help with pain management, it can help you change your thoughts and emotions about the pain you're feeling.
 You can develop strategies to cope with the pain.
 Also, CBT can change the way your brain works, which ultimately can improve the way your brain responds to pain.